top of page

 About the Recipe

 This is a classic that can easily be modified from its inherent delicious flavor by adding spices or herb reductions.
-For example, add a tarragon white wine reduction to turn it into Béarnaise sauce.
+For example, adding tarragon from a reduction changes it from a Hollandaise sauce into a Béarnaise sauce.

 Ingredients